 Museu de Ciències Naturals de Barcelona - Edifici Fòrum

-The museum features the permanent exhibition Planet Life, which traces the history of the evolution of life and the Earth, from its origins, and shows us what it is like today.
-Using the latest display technologies, the museum showcases part of the zoology, geology and botany collections that the Museu de Ciències Naturals de Barcelona has preserved throughout its 132-year history.
+The museum features the permanent exhibition Planet Life, which traces the history of the evolution of life and the Earth, and a portrait of the diversity of nature.
+Using the latest display technologies, the museum showcases part of the zoology, geology and botany collections that the Museu de Ciències Naturals de Barcelona has preserved throughout its 140-year history.
 The museum offers space for temporary exhibitions and educational and informative activities.
-It will also have a mediatheque, restaurant and shop.
+It will also have the Science Nest (for children aged 0 to 6), a mediatheque and a shop.

-The exhibition Planet Life, which takes up 3,000 m2 of the museum, is organised in three sections.
-The first, entitled Gaia's Biography, will give us an insight into the history of life on our planet.
-The second, Present-day Earth, shows us our planet as it is today through the vibrant and diverse world of fossils, animals, plants, rocks, minerals, fungi, microbes and seaweed.
-The third, Laboratories of Life, shows various topics associated with nature and its relationship with human beings.
+The exhibition Planet Life, is organised in three sections.
+The first, entitled Earth's Biography, narrates the evolution of life and the planet from its origins to our days.
+The second, Earth Today, shows us our planet as it is today through the vibrant and diverse world of fossils, animals, plants, rocks, minerals, fungi, microbes and seaweed.
+The third, Science Islands, are independent enclosures that are found along the route and deal with topics such as animal behavior, human evolution or how living things are classified, among others.

 You may be also interested